 - Provide more technical training for Repairs Managers and Supervisors

-- Provide damp and mould awareness training for Housing Officers, Care & Support Managers and Gas Engineers, so they are able to identify and report issues.
+- Provide damp and mould awareness training for Neighbourhood Coordinators, Care & Support Managers and Gas Engineers, so they are able to identify and report issues.

 We hope that these enhancements to our existing processes will ensure any damp or mould issues can be tackled quickly and effectively.

 We are also continuing with our planned maintenance and investment works programmes to ensure your home meets the Decent Homes Standard and Housing Health and Safety Rating System Standard, as well as our rolling programme of works to ensure your roof and guttering are maintained to a good standard.
 All of which help us to ensure your home is free from defects and hazards that may cause damp or condensation.

 If you're experiencing excessive condensation, which can lead to mould growth on walls and furniture, follow these helpful tips:

 - Try to keep a constant temperature in your home of between 19-21 degrees (if you're struggling to keep your home heated with rising fuel bills and the end of the Universal Credit uplift, please get in touch with us)

 - Try not to dry clothes on radiators or indoor airers.
 If you don't have any external drying facilities or access to a tumble dryer and must dry items indoors, please ensure the room is well ventilated by opening a window and turning an extractor fan on

 - If you have a tumble dryer, make sure it is correctly vented or use a condenser dryer

 - When cooking, keep doors shut with a window open or extractor fan on.
 Use a lid on pans

 - When bathing or showering, have a window open or the extractor fan on